Leopard coral grouper: Distribution

 The leopard coral grouper is found in the western Pacific where it is distributed from southern Japan to Australia and from the east coast of Thailand and Malaysia east to the Solomon Islands, Caroline Islands and Fiji.
 In Australia it is found at Beacon Island in Western Australia, the Ashmore and Cartier Islands in the Timor Sea, around the tropical northcoast as far south as Sydney.
 This range includes reefs in the Coral Sea, Christmas Island, Cocos (Keeling) Islands and around Lord Howe Island in the Tasman Sea.

 Habitat and biology

-The leopard coral grouper is found on coral reefs at depths of 3 to 100 m.
+The leopard coral grouper is found in coral reefs at depths of 3 to 100 m.

 Reproduction

 A project called the "Effects of Line Fishing" project studied populations to assess the size and age structures during reproduction of leopard coral grouper stocks to ascertain how fish stocks respond to various levels of fishing pressure.
 They are protogynous hermaphrodites, starting their lives as females, and change sex later in life.
 The trigger of this sex change is unknown.
 On average, sex change occurs when fish are between 23 and 62 cm in length; the average length at sex change is 42 cm.
 This is believed to happen most frequently in the months immediately following spawning.
 The ELF research has determined that the sex ratio differs in different areas of the Great Barrier Reef, and may differ between reefs opened and protected from fishing.
 Sex ratios are an important consideration for management, as changes could seriously affect reproduction, thus the number of juveniles coming into the fishery in future years.
 All length classes of fish may have both male and female individuals.
 However, small fish are generally females, while most large fish are males.

 spawning corresponds to an increase in water temperature (from 25.0 to 26.5 C) during late spring.
 In the northern Great Barrier Reef, these fish spawn between September and December, whereas in the southern regions where the water is cooler, spawning occurs between October and February.
 The beginning and end of spawning can vary from year to year as the water temperature varies.
 Leopard coral groupers generally form into a dense aggregation to spawn.
 These aggregations are formed around reef slopes around 10 to 15 m deep and peak at the new moon.
 Spawning occurs when the tidal flow is strong, particularly during ebb tides.
 This is thought to allow the newly released eggs to be transported well away from the reef and its associated predators.
 Spawning typically takes place at dusk, when the light levels make it difficult for predators to see and feed upon the eggs.